 1. The Members have formed LOST CREEK GATHERING COMPANY L.L.C., a Delaware limited liability company (the “Company”), for the purposes of constructing, owning and operating a 24–inch, 123 mile and 12-inch, 20 mile gathering system designed for natural gas gathering services throughout the Wind River, Red Desert, and Greater Green River corridor (the “Lost Creek System”).

-2. The Members desire to set forth herein their mutual covenants, rights and obligations with respect to their membership in the Company.
+2. The Members now desire to amend and restate this Agreement to further set forth herein their mutual covenants, rights and obligations with respect to their membership in the Company.

 NOW, THEREFORE, to carry out their intent as expressed above and in consideration of the mutual covenants and benefits herein contained, the Members agree as follows: